PatCapon39/nextflow-seqera/main/access-models.md

 There are three ways in which you can make use of the Australian Nextflow Seqera Service.
-These terms of these models are described at [Access models](/user-guide/service-access.md).
+These terms of these models are described in the [Terms of Service](/nextflow-seqera/main/service-terms.md).

 ## 1. Personal workspace
 Any Australian researcher can access [the Australian BioCommons Nextflow Seqera Service](http://seqera.services.biocommons.org.au/) and use their own personal workspace.
-Please refer to the [Seqera documentation](https://docs.seqera.io/platform/latest/getting-started/workspace/).
+Please refer to the [Seqera documentation for help getting started](https://docs.seqera.io/platform/latest/getting-started/workspace/).

 Note: